 Or, if you haven’t done it before or need to substitute data, you can do it right in the following fields.

-Mind setting the Gateway Action by selecting the “Create a subscription” option from the drop-down menu.
+Mind setting the GATEWAY ACTION by selecting the “Create a subscription” option from the drop-down menu.

 Push the “Sync Access Token” button to synchronize the data.
+Once the synchronization is successfully updated, the corresponding text will appear on this button.

 Click on the “Update” button to save the adjusted settings.